 6) Now your driver has been updated by Windows successfully.
 Don’t forget to restart your computer for the changes to take effect even if you’re not asked to.

-Hopefully you find this post useful.
+Hopefully you found this post useful.
 Please feel free to leave a comment below if you have any further questions or ideas.
 Thanks for reading!